LOLPROJECT123/employevolution/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/f10a37c2-e63f-4030-a98d-c8d5440272f0) and click on Share -> Publish.

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
  If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)